 This Strategy was developed with the input of members of the Torres Strait Coastal Management Committee, the Land and Sea Management Unit of the Torres Strait Regional Authority (TSRA), and external experts.
 This document should be referenced as: TSRA (2014) Torres Strait Climate Change Strategy 2014-2018.
-Report prepared by the Land and Sea Management Unit, Torres Strait Regional Authority, July 2014, 36p.
-Printed on EcoStar 100% recycled paper.
+Report prepared by the Land and Sea Management Unit, Torres Strait Regional Authority, ??????
+2014, ??p.
+Printed on 50% recycled and 50% managed plantation paper.